-On a lightly floured surface, roll out one of the dough portions to about 1/4″ thickness.
-Using desired 1.5″ to 2″ cookie cutters, cut out dough.
+On a lightly floured surface, roll out one of the dough portions to about 1/4-inch thickness.
+Using your desired cookie cutters (I used a 1.5-inch round cutter), cut out dough.
 Place cutouts 1″ apart on an ungreased cookie sheet.

 Bake for 15-17 minutes, or just until bottoms start to brown.
-Transfer cookies to a wire rack; let cool.
-Repeat with the remaining dough portion.
-If desired spread tops of cookies with the lime glaze and sprinkle with additional lime peel.
+Transfer cookies to a wire rack, and let cool to room temperature.

 To Make Lime Glaze: